banerjeea/ReverseFile/README.md

-# 3. Test Drived Development
+# 3. Test Driven Development
 # 3.1 ReverseFile

 This .Net Core console app is written in TDD approach which reverses a input text file.